nicusX/k8s-terraform-ansible-sample/README.md

 Before running Terraform, you MUST set some variables defining the environment.

 - `default_keypair_name`: AWS KeyPair name for all instances.
 The KeyPair must be already loaded in AWS (mandatory)
 - `control_cidr`: The CIDR of your IP.
-All nodes will accept only traffic from this address only.
+All instances will accept only traffic from this address only.
 Note this is a CIDR, not a single IP. e.g. `123.45.67.89/32` (mandatory)
 - `vpc_name`: VPC Name.
 Must be unique in the AWS Account (Default: "kubernetes")
 - `elb_name`: ELB Name for Kubernetes API.
 Can only contain characters valid for DNS names.
 Must be unique in the AWS Account (Default: "kubernetes")
 - `owner`: `Owner` tag added to all AWS resources.
 No functional use.
 This is useful if you are sharing the same AWS account with others, to quickly filter your resources on AWS console.
 (Default: "kubernetes")